SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

     1. Save, stage and commit the changes.

 1. View the branches using the **Git History** pane:
-    * Select the project folder `cloud-cf-furnitureshop-documentation` and click the **Git History** button to open the pane.
+    * Select the project folder `cloudcfgittutorial` and click the **Git History** button to open the pane.
-    * Open the **History of Branch** drop down list and select the `master` and the `step-5-create-branch-ex` branches.
+    * Open the **History of Branch** drop down list and select the `master` and the `create-branch-ex` branches.
     * Observe how the feature branch now deviates from the master branch.

     ![Feature branch changes](images/git_feature_branch_changes.jpg)

 1. Merge the changes onto the master branch:
-    * Select the **git-tutorial** folder and open the Git pane.
+    * Select the project folder and open the Git pane.
-    * Make sure the `step-5-create-branch-ex` branch is selected and click the **Merge** button.
+    * Make sure the `create-branch-ex` branch is selected and click the **Merge** button.
-    * Merge the `step-5-create-branch-ex` branch onto the `master` branch.
+    * Merge the `create-branch-ex` branch onto the `master` branch.

-1. The **Merge** will create a new commit on the `step-5-create-branch-ex` branch to reference the changes made by the merge.
+1. The **Merge** will create a new commit on the `create-branch-ex` branch to reference the changes made by the merge.
 View the **Git History** for the two branches by following the same steps described above.
-Select the **Merge** commit and observe that the commit is only referenced by the `step-5-create-branch-ex` branch.
+Select the **Merge** commit and observe that the commit is only referenced by the `create-branch-ex` branch.

     <img src="images/git_merge_history.jpg" alt="Merge history" width="50%" height="50%" border="0" />

-1. Fast-forward merge the `master` branch onto the `step-5-create-branch-ex` branch.
+1. Fast-forward merge the `master` branch onto the `create-branch-ex` branch.
-    * Select the **git-tutorial** folder and select the `master` branch form the **Git pane**.
+    * Select the project folder and select the `master` branch form the **Git pane**.
-    * Merge the `master` branch onto the `step-5-create-branch-ex` branch.
+    * Merge the `master` branch onto the `create-branch-ex` branch.
     * Observe that both branches now point to the same branch.
-    * You may now delete the `step-5-create-branch-ex` branch.
+    * You may now delete the `create-branch-ex` branch.

-1. Check your work: if you would like to make certain that you have achieved the right solution and can compare the `master` branch to the `step-5-create-branch` solution branch.
+1. Check your work: if you would like to make certain that you have achieved the right solution and can compare the `master` branch to the `create-branch-sol` solution branch.
 A brief visual inspection should show that the files are the same in both branches.

 The exercise above demonstrated how you, as a developer, can build new features and then merge those features into the main